Processing math: 100%

 12.2 Frequency tables for qualitative data

 Qualitative data are typically collated in a frequency table.
-The rows (or the columns) should list the levels of the variable (Sect.
-10.4), and these should be exhaustive (cover all levels) and exclusive (observations belong to only one level).
-The number of observations or the percentage of observations (or both) are then used to describe the levels.
+The rows (or the columns) should list the levels of the variable, and these should be exhaustive (cover all levels) and mutually exclusive (observations belong to only one level).\index{Qualitative data!levels} The number of observations or the percentage of observations (or both) are then given for each level.

-For nominal data, the levels of the variables can be displayed alphabetically, by size, by personal preference, or other way: use the order most likely to be useful to readers.
+For nominal data, the levels of the variables can be displayed in alphabetical order, in order of size, in order of personal preference, or in any other order: use the order most likely to be useful to readers.
 For ordinal data, the natural order of the levels should almost always be used.

-The gender of the respondent is nominal (two levels), while the age group is ordinal (six levels); the levels are in the rows.
+The gender of the respondent is nominal (two levels), while the age group is ordinal (six levels).
+The levels are shown in the rows.
 The three questions about safety (Table 12.2) all yield ordinal responses (five levels, in columns).

 Number Percentage